-- Applicant files are divided into 5 tiers based on entrance examination scores and GPA values.
+- Applicant files are divided into 5 tiers based on entrance examination scores.

 - Applicant files in each tier are divided into two groups: "current, active CMU applicants" and "transfer applicants."
 Applicant files for current, active CMU applicants are considered first for admission.

 - A maximum of fifty (50) applicants is accepted for each cohort.